 This is the most neglected step whenever it comes to smoking food.
 You need to make sure that the smoker you have, or if you plan to buy it, is of the best possible quality.
 This is for three vital reasons:

-When you buy a smoker, you need to consider all the kinds of recipe that you are going to try.
+When you buy a smoker, you need to consider all the kinds of recipes that you are going to try.
 It might be that you initially bought it for smoking fish but later thought about getting some pork done too.
 The point to note here is that you need a less intense temperature to smoke fish

 in comparison with pork, venison or turkey.
 If your smoker breaks down after consistent cooking sessions, then it is not worth the money.